mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 * DHCPv4 over DHCPv6 Relay Agent (or 4o6RA):
-   Refers to a Relay Agent that implements the 4o6 functionality specified in this document.
+   Refers to a Relay Agent that implements the 4o6 transport as specified in this document.

 {::boilerplate bcp14-tagged}